newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/register-firm-accounting.md

 To register your firm you will need:

 * A designated resident Manager-In-Charge, a Manager-In-Charge must be a certified public accountant of the practice unit
-* Payment in the form of two separate checks (one for the application fee and one for the license fee)
+* Payment for the required application and registration fees

 After you complete this task, you will have: